wbotelhos/raty/README.md

-targetScore : undefined                                      // Element selector where the score will be filled, instead of creating a new hidden field (scoreName option). targetText  : ''                                             // Default text setted on target. targetType  : 'hint'                                         // Option to choose if target will receive hint o 'score' type. starType    : 'img'                                          // The type of the star, img as default, could also be whatever element
+targetScore : undefined                                      // Element selector where the score will be filled, instead of creating a new hidden field (scoreName option). targetText  : ''                                             // Default text setted on target. targetType  : 'hint'                                         // Option to choose if target will receive hint o 'score' type. starType    : 'img'                                          // Element used to represent a star.
 ```

 ## Functions